OriyaHajbi/MyTrips---web3/README.md

 - Open the terminal and run `npm run devStart`.

-- To initialize the DB please do a POST HTTP request to this URL:
+- To initialize the DB please do a POST HTTP request to this URL (in route.rest - line 30) :
   `http://localhost:5500/init`

 - Open this URL (`http://localhost:5500/main_page`) in your favorite web service.